chaosleaguewiki/chaosleaguewiki.github.io/.snippets/game-terminology.md

 *[bits]: Bits are a virtual product on Twitch that can be bought with real money.
 They are used for cheering in chat using 'cheer[bits]'

+*[bucket]: A bucket is a closed gap which when touched will eliminate the player and transfer the displayed point value from the player to the king.

+*[gap]: A gap gives every player passing through it points.<br>Depending on the color above will it also increase its own point value when passed through.

 *[v0.1 Alpha]: 2 November 2023 (CET/CEST)
 *[v0.3 Alpha]: 6 November 2023 (CET/CEST)
 *[v0.6 Alpha]: 11 November 2023 (CET/CEST)